Analysis | What Are Hindenburg Research’s Top Allegations Against Gautam Adani?

 • The auditor “hardly seems capable of complex audit work,” it said, when Adani Enterprises alone has 156 subsidiaries and many more joint ventures.

 Hindenburg also said it had taken a short position — basically a bet that the stock price would go down — in Adani’s companies through US-traded bonds and non-Indian-traded derivatives.
 The shares in fact plummeted, erasing tens of billions of dollars in market value from Adani’s flagship.
-The record $2.5 billion share sale by Gautam Adani’s flagship firm was fully subscribed on the final day, offering Asia’s richest man a reprieve after his empire was rocked by allegations of fraud by short seller Hindenburg Research.
+A record $2.4 billion follow-on share sale was canceled after it was fully subscribed on the final day, with the company board saying that going ahead wouldn’t be “morally correct.”

 6. How did Adani respond?